caxy/symfonylive-sf-2017-decoupled-apps/slides/2_who-what-why.md

 Since the back-end data is all accessed through the REST API over HTTP, back-end can utilize HTTP caching as needed.

+NEXT: Not only does the app get faster, but development can too!

 ///

 #### Develop faster